amomama/security-tools/README.md

+## port_scan

 ### Description
-This playbook scan provided hosts for open ports in range 0..65535 using nmap.
+Playbook scans provided hosts for open ports in range 0..65535 using nmap.
 On success scan, xml report will be generated and could be viewed in browser

 ### Usage
 1. Install Ansible